GordCaswell/geanyportable/Other/Source/Readme.txt

 of this technique, any changes you make during the Live mode session aren't saved back to your device.
 The default is false.

 The PathAdditions entry  allows you to specify from the root of the portable device locations to add to the path of Geany.
 Use @Drive for the drive letter.
-Specify in the format @Drive\Perl\bin\perl.exe, etc.  Seperate with a semicolon.
+Specify in the format @Drive\Perl\bin\perl.exe, etc.  Separate with a semicolon.